godotengine/awesome-godot/README.md

 - [**Godot Asset Library**](https://godotengine.org/asset-library/asset) - Official Godot Asset Library.
 Includes user-created games, projects, templates, demos, tutorials, plugins, and scripts.
 - [Godot Shaders](https://godotshaders.com/) - A community-driven shader library for the Godot game engine.
 - [Gotm.io](https://gotm.io/about) - A website for hosting HTML5 games that were made in Godot.
+- [This Week in Godot](https://thisweekingodot.com/) - A weekly newsletter with news, tutorials, game and demo releases and more.

 ## Other